 If the firewall and SELinux were disabled prior to installation, the IBM Spectrum Connect service starts automatically once installation has completed successfully.
+If the installation has completed successfully, skip to step "12" on page 9.
+If there was a problem with the installation, continue to step "11" on page 9.

-(To check on the status of the Spectrum Connect service, see "Checking and controlling the Spectrum Connect Linux service" on page 61.)
-If so, skip to step 12.
-If not, first complete step 11.
+Note: To check on the status of the Spectrum Connect service, see "Checking and controlling the Spectrum Connect Linux service" on page 60.

-- 11. In cases where the firewall and SELinux are enabled, perform the steps under "Changing firewall and SELinux settings for Spectrum Connect" on page 10 and then manually start the Spectrum Connect service using the steps under "Checking and controlling the Spectrum Connect Linux service" on page 61. - 12.
-To avoid unauthorized access to Spectrum Connect via GUI, it is strongly recommended to change the default password for the 'admin' user as soon as possible, as described in "Changing the password of a Spectrum Connect user" on page 35.
+- 11. In cases where the firewall and SELinux are enabled, perform the steps under "Changing firewall and SELinux settings for Spectrum Connect" on page 10 and then manually start the Spectrum Connect service using the steps under "Checking and controlling the Spectrum Connect Linux service" on page 60. - 12.
+To avoid unauthorized access to Spectrum Connect via GUI, it is strongly recommended to change the default password for the 'admin' user as soon as possible, as described in "Changing the password of a Spectrum Connect user" on page 34.

-Note: During installation, IBM Spectrum Connect overwrites several configuration files.
+Note: During upgrade, Spectrum Connect overwrites several configuration files.
 The previous versions of these files are renamed and kept in their original locations.
-A backup version is renamed as file\name.pre\previous\SCB\version\number.For example, sc\nginx.conf from Spectrum Control Base (3.0.3) installation is renamed as sc\nginx.conf.pre\3.0.3.
-The table below specifies the files renamed during installation.
+A backup version is renamed as file_name.pre_previous_SC_version_number.
+For example, sc_nginx.conf from Spectrum Connect (3.7.0) installation is renamed as sc_nginx.conf.pre_3.7.0.
+Table 1 on page 9 specifies the files renamed during upgrade.

 Table 1.
 Configuration files renamed during Spectrum Connect installation

 File name Location

 40-ibmsyslog.conf /etc/rsyslog.d/

 500.html /etc/nginx/conf.d/

+Table 1.
+Configuration files renamed during Spectrum Connect installation (continued)

+File name Location

 sc_fastcgi_params /etc/nginx/conf.d/

 sc_nginx.conf /etc/nginx/conf.d/